 - Tip: Do a mock migration before doing the real upload.
 This way you can discover any problems with the migration and fix them before your data is moved.
 Constantly testing the cloud migration for bugs will make your actual migration much smoother.

-This six step plan was based off of Cloud Standards Costumer Council’s guide to cloud migration.
+This six-step plan was based on the Cloud Standards Customer Council’s guide to cloud migration.
 Check it out if you want more detailed information on each step.

 How Record Nations Can Help